cs311-EPFL-StepQuest/prd/template/6-non_functional_requirements.md

 ## Adoptions, Scalability and Availability

-*What kind of traffic patterns do you expect to see?*
+These are the traffic patterns we identified :

 Daily Usage Peaks: Expect increased traffic during early morning and late evening hours when users are most likely to check their step counts and engage with the app’s features.